 The display is on the inside, and the screen has a bending radius of 2.5R.
 It was already mentioned last year that LG was working on a flexible display with a 2.5R bending radius.
 This corresponds to the fact that this patent was filed halfway through last year.
 The smaller the bending radius, the flatter the device can be folded.

 In 2019, LG will continue to develop its flexible display to achieve a bending radius of 1R; this is the ultimate radius, where the display can fold in half like a piece of paper.
 This will be the moment that LG wants to put its first flexible phone on the market.
 For comparison, the Samsung Galaxy Fold is said to have a bending ratio of 1.5R, although this is not mentioned in the technical specifications of the device and has never been communicated by Samsung itself.

 Foldable telephones with a clamshell design

 LG is not the only manufacturer that seems to opt for a clamshell design.
-Within the next three months, the Motorola RAZR is expected, probably the first device with a folding phone design.
-Also, Apple seems to opt for a clamshell design and eventually you may also expect Samsung to bring such a flip phone.
+The Motorola RAZR is expected within the next three months, probably the first device with a folding phone design.
+Also, Apple seems to opt for a clamshell design and eventually, you may also expect Samsung to bring such a flip phone.
 Other manufacturers that are likely to develop such a model are Lenovo, Sharp, and ZTE.